TomSwb/bitminded.github.io/docs/planning/PRIORITY-LIST-TO-DO.md

 **Action**:
 - Create `account/components/receipts/` component
 - List all receipts (Stripe purchases)

+### 17.5.
+Upgrade Path: One-Time Purchase to Subscription ⚠️ **MISSING**
+**Status**: **MISSING**
+**Priority**: High - Users need ability to upgrade from single product purchase to full subscription
+**Action**:
+- **New Edge Function**: `convert-purchase-to-subscription`
+  - Accept parameters: `one_time_purchase_id`, `target_subscription_plan` (e.g., 'all-tools-membership'), `subscription_interval` ('monthly' or 'yearly')
+  - Verify user owns the one-time purchase
+  - Calculate credit/refund for one-time purchase (business logic decision needed)
+  - Create new Stripe subscription via Stripe API
+  - Update database:
+    - Mark one-time purchase as `status = 'converted'` in `product_purchases` table
+    - Add `converted_to_subscription_id` field to link to new subscription
+    - Create new `product_purchases` record with `purchase_type = 'subscription'`
+    - Link to new Stripe subscription ID
+  - Handle refunds/credits (if applicable - business decision needed)
+  - Return new subscription details
+  - Include authentication, rate limiting, error logging (following existing pattern)
+- **Webhook Handler Updates** (minor):
+  - Update existing webhook handler to detect conversion scenarios
+  - When `checkout.session.completed` or `customer.subscription.created` fires for converted subscription:
+    - Check if metadata indicates conversion or check database for linked one-time purchase
+    - Update one-time purchase status if not already updated
+    - Handle any edge cases specific to conversions
+- **Database Schema Updates**:
+  - Add `converted_to_subscription_id` field to `product_purchases` table (UUID, references `product_purchases.id` where `purchase_type = 'subscription'`)
+  - Add `converted_from_purchase_id` field to `product_purchases` table (UUID, references `product_purchases.id` where `purchase_type = 'one_time'`)
+  - Add index on `converted_to_subscription_id` and `converted_from_purchase_id` for efficient lookups
+  - Consider adding `conversion_credit_amount` and `conversion_credit_currency` fields to track credit applied
+- **UI/UX Implementation**:
+  - Detect when user has one-time purchase and show upgrade option in account subscription management
+  - Display upgrade CTA: "Upgrade to All-Tools Membership" with pricing difference
+  - Show credit/refund calculation (if applicable)
+  - Confirmation dialog explaining what happens to one-time purchase
+  - Success message after conversion
+  - Update subscription management UI to show converted status
+- **Business Logic Decisions Needed**:
+  - Should one-time purchase be fully refunded, partially credited, or no credit?
+  - If credited, how to calculate credit amount? (full purchase price, prorated, percentage?)
+  - Should conversion be immediate or require new payment?
+  - Can users convert back? (subscription to one-time - probably not, but document decision)
+  - What happens to access during conversion? (immediate access to subscription, or wait for payment confirmation?)

+**Questions to Answer Before Implementation**:
+- Credit/refund policy: Full refund, partial credit, or no credit for one-time purchase?
+- Credit calculation: How to determine credit amount? (full price, prorated, percentage of subscription cost?)
+- Payment flow: Does user pay full subscription price, or subscription price minus credit?
+- Access during conversion: Immediate access to subscription, or wait for payment confirmation?
+- Conversion restrictions: Can users convert multiple one-time purchases?
+Can they convert if they already have a subscription?
+- Edge cases: What if one-time purchase was on sale?
+What if subscription price changed?

+**Dependencies**:
+- Requires #16 (Stripe Checkout Integration) for subscription creation
+- Requires 17.2 (User Subscription Cancellation & Management) for subscription management UI
+- Requires database schema updates (can be done in parallel)

+**Integration Points**:
+- Account Subscription Management UI (17) - Show upgrade option
+- Receipts View (17.1) - Show conversion history
+- Webhook Handler (#14) - Handle conversion subscription events

+---

 ### 15.9.4.
 Family Management UI (Account Page Component) ⚠️ **MISSING**
 **Status**: **MISSING**